rickwassing/cicada-develop/docs/README.md

 This repository contains the source files for Cicada, an open source software for analyzing actigraphy and data from other wearable devices.

+## Documentation

+All documentation can be found on the [Cicada Read The Docs site](https://cicada-actigraphy-suite.readthedocs.io).

 ## Versioning

 We use [semantic versioning](http://semver.org/).
-Current version is 0.10.
+Current version is 0.10.1.
 Cicada is still in development and currently ONLY works in Matlab 2019b.
 Anything may change at any time and the software should not be considered stable.

 ## Authors